-Our drug candidates, including our influenza neuraminidase inhibitor, may not gain the market acceptance required for us to be profitable even after they receive approval for sale by the FDA or foreign regulatory agencies.
+Our drug candidates may not gain the market acceptance required for us to be profitable even if they receive approval for sale by the FDA or foreign regulatory agencies.
 The degree of market acceptance of any drug candidates that we or our partners develop will depend on a number of factors, including:

-- cost-effectiveness of our drug candidates; - their safety and effectiveness relative to alternative treatments, such as Hoffmann-La Roche's and GlaxoSmithKline's influenza neuraminidase inhibitors, amantadine, rimantadine, or vaccines for prevention of influenza; - reimbursement policies of government and third-party payers; and - marketing and distribution support for our drug candidates.
+- cost-effectiveness of our drug candidates; - their safety and effectiveness relative to alternative treatments; - · reimbursement policies of government and third-party payers; and - marketing and distribution support for our drug candidates.